 Want to give your career real meaning?
 Looking to make a difference in your community?
-Achieve great things with the CHC52015 Diploma of Community Services offered by Open Colleges in association with Integrated Care & Management Training Pty Ltd (RTO: 90197).
+Achieve great things with the CHC52021 Diploma of Community Services offered by Open Colleges in association with Integrated Care & Management Training Pty Ltd (RTO: 90197).

 Throughout your studies, you’ll learn to help clients by setting them up with support systems and networks, and develop plans which will address their immediate and long term struggles.
 You will also gain the skills and knowledge you need to advise and supervise other Community Service Workers’ case management practice, as well as to manage budgets and financial plans, and undertake project work.

 While this course is offered 100% online, you will need to undertake 160 hours of practical work as a part of your study.

 If you want to go further into higher education, Open Colleges has a formal pathway to tertiary study with Charles Sturt University, with credit point transfers available for some courses.

 PLEASE NOTE – Open Colleges is a privately-run RTO, not government-run like a TAFE, so they cannot offer government funding.
 Please check eligibility requirements before beginning an enrolment with Open Colleges.